Walter Schellenberg

-Walter Friedrich Schellenberg (16 January 1910 – 31 March 1952) was a German SS functionary during the Nazi era.
-He rose through the ranks of the SS, becoming one of the highest ranking men in the Sicherheitsdienst (SD) and eventually assumed the position as head of foreign intelligence for Nazi Germany following the abolition of the Abwehr in 1944.
+Walter Friedrich Schellenberg (16 January 1910 – 31 March 1952) was a German Schutzstaffel (SS) functionary during the Nazi era who rose through the ranks of the Sicherheitsdienst (SD) to become one of its highest-ranking officers.
+Following the dissolution of the Abwehr in the aftermath of the July 1944 assassination attempt, Schellenberg became the effective master of all Nazi foreign intelligence.
+A direct subordinate of Reinhard Heydrich and later the closest professional confidant of Reichsführer-SS Heinrich Himmler, Schellenberg was implicated in the expansion of the Einsatzgruppen killing operations associated with the genocide of those the Nazis defined as Jews.

+In the war's final months, Schellenberg worked to persuade Himmler to negotiate a separate peace with the Western Allies through Count Folke Bernadotte, and he personally arranged the transport of 1,700 Jews from German-controlled territory to Switzerland and Sweden—an effort Hitler terminated when he learned of it.
+Tried at Nuremberg during the Ministries Trial, he was sentenced to six years' imprisonment, released after two years on grounds of ill health, and died in Turin in 1952.

 Career

 Schellenberg, born in Saarbrücken, Germany, was his parents' seventh child; his father was a piano manufacturer.
 Schellenberg has stated his family moved to Luxembourg when the French occupied (1920) the Saar Basin after the First World War and the Weimar Republic experienced an economic crisis in the early 1920s.
 Like many young intellectuals who later joined the Sicherheitsdienst (SD), Schellenberg was deeply affected by the economic woes which befell Germany in the wake of the First World War.

-Schellenberg returned to Germany to attend university, first at the University of Marburg and then, from 1929, at the University of Bonn.
+Schellenberg returned to Germany to attend university, first at Marburg University and then, from 1929, at the University of Bonn.
 He initially studied medicine, but soon switched to law.
 While in law school, Schellenberg performed some spy work for the SD.
 He reported actually having been recruited by two SD agents who were college faculty, who also advised him to join the Civil Service.
 After graduating he joined the SS in 1933.
 (Schellenberg later wrote that the "better type of people" preferred the SS over the other Nazi organizations.)
 Although educated as a lawyer, Schellenberg distrusted administrative attorneys and was intent on ensuring that the SD could operate outside the constraints of normal law.
 Subscribing to the Führerprinzip, Schellenberg also regarded Hitler's directives as beyond the framework of the legal system and believed it was best to "unquestioningly" carry out anything ordered by the Nazi leader.